aphiria/aphiria/README.md

 <h2 id="exception-response-factories">Exception Response Factories</h2>

 You might find yourself wanting to map a particular exception to a certain response.
 In this case, you can use an exception response factory.
-They are closures that take in the exception and the request context, and return a response.
+They are closures that take in the exception and the request, and return a response.

 As an example, let's say that you want to return a 404 response when an `EntityNotFound` exception is thrown: